show_page.php1 : dv29.jpg

 HISTORY: This animal was from a flock where a few abortions and neonatal deaths had occurred.
 There were no floodwater pools on the farm, but there were increased numbers of mosquitoes when compared to the previous 4-5 years.

-HISTOPATHOLOGIC DESCRIPTION: Liver: There is nearly diffuse loss of 95% of hepatic parenchymal architecture characterized by dissociation of hepatic cords with stromal collapse and replacement by abundant eosinophilic cellular and basophilic karyorrhectic debris admixed with hemorrhage, fibrin, and edema (panlobular/massive necrosis), and frequent remaining hepatocytes are shrunken and angular with hypereosinophilic cytoplasm and faded (karyolitic) to fragmented (karyorrhectic) nuclei (single cell death).
-The few remaining viable hepatocytes are often swollen with pale, vacuolated cytoplasm (degenerate), and scattered viable hepatocytes also contain a single to few 5-10um diameter, eosinophilic, intranuclear inclusion bodies with minimal chromatin peripheralization and/or variably sized, irregularly round, eosinophilic intracytoplasmic inclusions.
-The periportal connective tissue contains few macrophages, lymphocytes, and plasma cells, and several dilated lymphatics (suggestive of edema).
+HISTOPATHOLOGIC DESCRIPTION: Liver: There is nearly diffuse loss of 95% of hepatic parenchymal architecture characterized by dissociation of hepatic cords with stromal collapse and replacement by abundant eosinophilic cellular and basophilic karyorrhectic debris admixed with hemorrhage, fibrin, and edema (panlobular/massive necrosis), and frequent remaining hepatocytes are shrunken and angular with hypereosinophilic cytoplasm and faded (karyolytic) to fragmented (karyorrhectic) nuclei (single cell death).
+The few remaining viable hepatocytes are often swollen with pale, vacuolated cytoplasm (degenerate), and scattered viable hepatocytes also contain a single to few 5-10µm diameter, eosinophilic, intranuclear inclusion bodies with minimal chromatin peripheralization and/or variably sized, irregularly round, eosinophilic intracytoplasmic inclusions.
+The periportal connective tissue contains few macrophages, lymphocytes, and plasma cells, and several dilated lymphatics (edema).

-MORPHOLOGIC DIAGNOSIS: Liver: Necrosis, massive, subacute, diffuse, with stromal collapse and hepatocellular eosinophilic intranuclear viral inclusion bodies and eosinophilic intracytoplasmic inclusion bodies, Merino sheep, ovine.
+MORPHOLOGIC DIAGNOSIS: Liver: Necrosis, massive, subacute, diffuse, with stromal collapse and hepatocellular intranuclear and intracytoplasmic inclusion bodies, Merino sheep, ovine.

 ETIOLOGIC DIAGNOSIS: Flaviviral hepatitis